 Mentors of our program are university professors that work at one of our partner universities and are interested in seeing more Indigenous students studying STEM programs at the post-secondary level.
-If you are a university professor (or Dean) at a university and are interested in becoming one of our partners, please contact our Executive Director, Amber Boyd to find out more.
+If you are a university professor (or Dean) at a university and are interested in becoming one of our partners, please contact our Program Director, Morgan Laboucan to find out more.

 At most you could have 3 students.
 Our goal is to have a 2:1 student, mentor ratio.
 This allows both the mentor and student the ability to get to know each other, learn and understand the material, ask questions easier, etc.